gugazimmermann/dragonspage/article.md

 }
 ```

-This will create a new DynamoDB table with the `dragon_name` as a Partition Key (PK), set the billing mode to Pay Per Request (so we don't need to privide the write and read capacity) and set to destroy the resource if we decide to delete. (and since this is a test one, we wanna it).
+This will create a new DynamoDB table with the **dragon_name** as a **Partition Key (PK)**, set the billing mode to Pay Per Request (so we don't need to provide the write and read capacity) and set to destroy the resource if we decide to delete. (and since this is a test one, we wanna it).

-Now that we have a table, so we need a way to get, post and delete items, to do it we will create a lambda function and a API endpoint to call it.

-Start creating the file `src/lambda/dragonsHandler.ts`, inside this file we will put lambda code that uses aws-sdk, so let's install `npm i aws-sdk @types/aws-lambda`.
+Now we have a table, so we need a way to Get, Post, and Delete items, to do it we will create a lambda function and an API endpoint to call it.
+Start creating the file `src/lambda/dragonsHandler.ts`, inside this file, we will put t lambda code that uses AWS-SDK, so let's install `npm i aws-sdk @types/aws-lambda`.

 ```
 import AWS = require('aws-sdk');